hayesben/Athena/README.md

 Athena is a word embedding program based on the original paper *Efficient Estimation of Word Representations in Vector Space* published by Tomas Mikolov in January 2013.

-This is a GPU accelerated **C#** implementation, which provides a full environment to manage a large text corpus and subsequently learn and query word embeddings.
+This is a GPU accelerated C# implementation, which provides a full environment to manage a large text corpus and subsequently learn and query word embeddings.
 To the best of my knowledge, this is the only implementation of word2vec on a GPU using C#.

 Athena works with either CUDA or OpenCL devices and will auto-select depending on your hardware.
 A reference to Cudafy.NET is required, which can be downloaded from [GitHub](https://github.com/svn2github/cudafy).

-To get started, select the ***Load [L]*** option which will load your corpus file located in the same directory as the compiled application – I use a 6GB full text dump of Wikipedia - this file must be called ***corpus.txt***.
+To get started, select the ***Load [L]*** option which will load your corpus file located in sub folder named ***Data*** under compiled application folder – I use a 6GB full text dump of Wikipedia - this file must be called ***corpus.txt***.

 Athena then cleans up the corpus file, transforming text to lower case, standardising diacritics and converting numerics to tokens - the resulting text will be saved as ***corpus_0.txt***.